-To ensure a safe recovery, you will need to use some special equipment.
-This chapter describes the items you may need.
+To ensure a safe recovery, you may need to use some special equipment.

-At the very least, following your joint replacement surgery you must have:
+After your joint replacement surgery you must have:

-- A Walking Aid: This can be a walker or a cane - A Commode: This is a raised toilet seat set in an enclosed aluminum stand.
+- A walking aid: This can be a walker or a cane - A commode: This is a raised toilet seat set in an enclosed aluminum stand.
 It can be used in any room, or placed over your bathroom toilet.
-It gives you the extra lift patients need after surgery.
-Remember, you don't want to sit on anything low - be it a sofa or a toilet.
+It gives you the extra lift you'll need after surgery.
+Remember, you don't want to sit on anything low like a sofa or a toilet.

 Insurance may cover the purchase of a walking aid and commode.
-You will probably have to pay for other items out of pocket.
+You may have to pay for other items out of pocket.
 Read "Where to Find Equipment" for ideas on where these items can be purchased or rented.
 Check with your insurance company to identify coverage of equipment.